-The Swiss watchmaker Concord, which is known for its uncompromising, even hard-core approach to industrial design, has recently presented its new Concord C2 Chronograph Black & White family of automatic chronograph watches.
+The Swiss watchmaker Concord, which is known for its uncompromising, even hard-core approach to industrial design, has recently presented its new Concord C2 Chronograph Black & White (ref.
+0320186) family of automatic chronograph watches.
 Featuring a lot more subdued design (in this respect, the new line reminds me of their C2 Chronograph Matte-Black model that was revealed earlier this year) and offered in two variations, the watches are supposed to be bought in pairs: for you and your Mr. Hyde.

 …Or your Mrs. Hyde, for that matters, since, despite the fact that the ref.
 0320186 is coming in a rather large stainless steel body whole 43 millimeters in width, the watch is offered by the Swiss-based watchmaker as a unisex model (or so could be inferred from Concord’s dramatic press release that I don’t really care to repost in this rather brief review.)

 Judging by the official photos that we received, both versions are almost identical to each other with the only difference being the color of the diamonds that adorn their relatively thin fixed bezels.
 Of course, the color of the genuine alligator leather strap, which is attached to the case with their signature lug-free tubular attachments, is also different.
 Depending on your choice of diamonds, they band may be either black or white.
 By the way, the strap -although it looks absolutely gorgeous, I’ll give you that- or, rather, the way it is attached to the stainless steel body of the chronograph, is the gadget’s weakest point that may make owning the piece not as hassle-free as one might have expected: try to buy an aftermarket part manufactured by any brand other than Concord itself, and you are in a world of a consumer’s pain.